malashonock/interview-prep-notes/Patterns꞉ Patterns in Angular.md

 Dependency registration in NG is called `providing` dependencies, e.g.:
 - in `providers` of an `@NgModule`, `@Directive` or `@Component`
 - in `provideIn` of an `@Injectable`

+## Factory Method

+Under the hood, NG compiles its decorators into static methods on the decorated classes.

+One of such methods is the factory method that embodies the component instantiation logic, including requesting all its dependencies from the DI system.

+By so doing, component construction logic, that is defined by the dependencies specified by the application programmer, are separated from the core NG logic embedded in the framework.

+Explicitly, we deal with component factories when creating components dynamically using the `ComponentFactoryResolver` and `ComponentFactory` APIs.